 We picture electrons orbiting the nucleus as if they were tiny planets orbiting a sun.
 But unlike planets, electrons can only occupy specific orbits carrying specific amounts of energy.
 Any change from one orbit to another therefore requires a similarly specific change in energy.
-When changing from a higher energy to a lower one, the excess energy is given off as light.
+When an electron goes from a higher energy to a lower one, the excess energy is given off as light.
 The wavelength, or color, of light is simply a matter of its energy.
-Since each element has a unique set of energy levels for its electrons, each element emits or absorbs a unique spectrum of colors - its own elemental fingerprint.
+Since each element has a unique set of energy levels for its electrons, each element emits or absorbs a unique spectrum of colors-its own elemental fingerprint.

-Astronomers Pierre Jules Janssen and Norman Lockyer\\\ independently designed instruments to study these spectral lines from the Sun during eclipses.
+Astronomers Pierre Jules Janssen and Norman Lockver\ independently designed instruments to study these spectral lines from the Sun during eclipses.
 Of particular interest were the nature and composition of the mysterious red prominences.
 They found that the light of the prominences, rather than being a rainbow of light like the photosphere, was instead composed of just four distinct lines: two bright red and blue lines and two weaker yellow and green.
-Three of those lines-red, green and blue-had previously been discovered in the spectrum of the simplest element of all: hydrogen.
+Three of those lines-red, green, and blue-had previously been discovered in the spectrum of the simplest element of all: hydrogen.
 August Comte had been proved wrong.
-Without leaving our planet Lockyer and Janssen discovered the composition of a world out in space.
-Rather than some celestial ether (the dream of the ancient Aristotleans), it was nothing more than the simplest of all elements found right here on Earth.
+Without leaving our planet, Lockyer and Janssen discovered the composition of a world out in space.
+Rather than some celestial ether (the dream of the ancient Aristotelians), it was nothing more than the simplest of all elements found right here on Earth.
 Solar prominences, it was discovered, are just great geysers of hydrogen gas erupting off the surface of the Sun.

-\\\ Lockyer was also the first person to study ancient temples and monuments, including Stonehenge, for astronomical alignments.
+\ Lockyer was also the first person to study ancient temples and monuments, including Stonehenge, for astronomical alignments.

-As for the other spectral line, when Lockyer found no element or conditions under which hydrogen emits the remaining bright yellow line in the solar prominences, he proposed a new element named after the Sun god Helios: helium.
-It would take another 25 years before this new element was discovered on Earth.
+As for the other spectral line, when Lockyer found no element or conditions under which hydrogen emitted the remaining bright yellow line in the solar prominences, he proposed a new element named after the Sun god Helios: helium.
+That was in 1871.
+It would take another twenty-four years before this new element was discovered on Earth.

 Helium, composed of two protons, two neutrons, and two electrons, is the second most abundant element in the Sun (right after hydrogen).
 Like hydrogen, Lockyer and other astronomers found it in the spectra of stars and gaseous clouds throughout space.
-The fact that the gasses in our laboratory emit precisely the same spectral lines seen in the most distant galaxies-whose light has been traveling towards us since soon after the universe formed means that the laws of physics are the same throughout space and time.
-As it is on Earth, so it is in the Heavens.
+The fact that the gases in our laboratory emit precisely the same spectral lines seen in the most distant galaxies-whose light has been traveling toward us since soon after the universe formed-means that the laws of physics are the same throughout space and time.
+As it is on Earth, so it is in the heavens.

-That we see the presence of these common elements throughout space is an important clue to the life cycles of stars, and the origin of just about everything.
+That we see the presence of these common elements throughout space is an important clue to the life cycles of stars-and the origin of just about everything.
 To understand why, we must step back and first wonder why the Sun, like the stars at night, continues to shine.
-Is the Sun really on fire?
-Is the light we see due to the breakdown of molecular bonds?
-Chemists of the 19th century knew well what kind of energy molecular bonds release when they break; given the rate at which the Sun shines, they found that if this were true, the Sun would run out of fuel in no more than a few thousand years.
-Such a short lifespan for the Sun was not a problem for a biblical origin of the Earth only 6000 years ago.
-But the 19th century also saw expeditions other than those for eclipses.
-Charles Darwin's 1830s expedition in the HMS Beagle produced his work proposing the slow evolution of species over millions of years.
-This agreed well with his calculation presented in the Origin of Species that erosion would need 300 million years to create the geologic landscape he saw back home in England.
-It makes sense that the Earth should be older than the life that inhabits it, but impossible that it is older than the Sun that sustains it.
-The Sun couldn't be on fire.
+Is it possible that the Sun shines because it is on fire?
+If so, the light we see is due to the breakdown of molecular bonds.
+Chemists of the nineteenth century knew well what kind of energy molecular bonds released when they broke; given the rate at which the Sun shone, they found that if this were true, the Sun would run out of fuel in no more than a few thousand years.
+Such a short lifespan for the Sun was not a problem for a